 - Provide proof of identification to office staff upon request

-- Produce their valid Working with Children Check where required by this policy (see below)
+- Produce evidence of their valid Working with Children Clearance where required by this policy (see below)

-- Wear a visitor’s lanyard at all times
+- Wear a visitor’s [lanyard/name tag] at all times

-- Return to the office upon departure, sign out and return visitor’s lanyard.
+- Return to the office upon departure, sign out and return the visitor’s lanyard

-Fitzroy High School will ensure that our school’s Child Safety Code of Conduct, Child Safety Policy/Statement of Commitment are available and visible to visitors when they sign in.
+Fitzroy High School will ensure that our school’s Child Safety Code of Conduct is available and visible to visitors when they sign in.

-Requirements for visitors to produce a valid Working with Children Check card For Working with Children Check (WWC Check) and other suitability check requirements relating to parents/carers and other volunteers working with students please see our Volunteers Policy.
+For Working with Children (WWC) Check and other suitability check requirements relating to parents/carers and other volunteers working with students please see our Volunteers Policy.

 All visitors who are engaged in child-related work (see definition above) must have a valid WWC Clearance.
 Additional suitability checks may also be required such as reference, proof of identity, qualification and work history involving children checks.

-In some circumstances, visitors to Fitzroy High School who are not engaged in child-related work will also be required to produce a valid WWC Check depending on the particular circumstances of their visit.
-For example, Fitzroy High School will require a valid WWC Check for:
+In some circumstances, visitors to our school who are not engaged in child-related work will also be required to produce a valid WWC Clearance depending on the particular circumstances of their visit.
+For example, we will require a valid WWC clearance for:

-- visitors (e.g. contractors), who will regularly be performing work at the school and in circumstances where they will be performing their work in an area where they will be unsupervised and around children.
+- visitors (e.g. contractors), who will regularly be performing unsupervised work at the school during school hours where children are present.

-Sworn Victoria Police officers or sworn Australian Federal Police officers are exempt from requiring a WWC Check, but may be asked to verify that they are sworn officers by providing proof of identification.
+Sworn Victoria Police officers or sworn Australian Federal Police officers are exempt from requiring a WWC Clearance but may be asked to verify that they are sworn officers by providing proof of identification.

 Invited speakers and presenters

 On occasion, Fitzroy High School may invite external speakers or providers to deliver incursions, presentations, workshops and special programs for our students.
-Consistent with Department of Education and Training requirements, Fitzroy High School will:
+Consistent with Department of Education and Training requirements, we will:

 - elected government